apache/spark-website/README.md

 In addition to generating the site as html from the markdown files, jekyll can serve the site via a web server.
 To build the site and run a web server use the command `jekyll serve` which runs the web server on port 4000, then visit the site at http://localhost:4000.

+## Docs sub-dir

+The docs are not generated as part of the website.
+They are built separately for each release of Spark from the Spark source repository and then copied to the website under the docs directory.
+See the instructions for building those in the readme in the SPARK_SOURCE/docs directory.

 ## Pygments

 We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages.